Long service leave policy template

 Pro-rata entitlements

-When pro-rata leave applies and how it is calculated.
+When a pro-rata entitlement applies and how it is calculated.

 Payment on termination